cristinafurlong/roadscholarnyc/scope-template.md

 School location, and after school locations, including Universal Pre-Kindergarten seats.
 Student enrollment numbers at each school.
 Map area will cover the borough of Queens.
-There will be a crowdsourcing tool, so that users can submit the locations of crossing guards in their neighborhood.
-This will be a form, at a separate URL.
 Users will be able to access their neighborhood of interest by typing in zip code.